 You’ve listened to what’s important to your community.
 You’ve developed a plan.
 Now it’s time to implement your program!
 Gather volunteers, reach out to donors, issue a press release, and talk about your new program at the next town meeting or on your social media channels.
 Bolster engagement with your cause and you’ll hit the ground running.

-It’s important to understand what matters to the members of your community and the improvements they want to see.
-Conducting a needs assessment will highlight the strengths of your community and allow you to more effectively incite positive change.
-Questions?
-Comments?
-We’d love to hear from you!
-Reach out to firstname.lastname@example.org for more information.
+Successful community-based organizations understand the importance of community assessment.
+When organizations like yours assess needs within a community, you develop a deeper understanding of what matters to its members and the improvements they want to see.
+Knowing how to conduct a community needs assessment will help your organization highlight the strengths of your community and allow you to more effectively enact positive change.